robbintt/popup-openvpn/README.md

 If you can 'kind of' run a server that should be enough to manage this.

-**When you run Stouts.openvpn for the first time, you will need to restart the computer before you can connect to the server.
-I don't know why.**
+**When you run this playbook for the first time, you will need to restart the server before you can connect.**

-#### Guide
+#### Installation Guide

 1. [Make an account and get a $10 free credit at digital ocean](https://m.do.co/c/a4d54c9e5004)